anderfuller/auto-er/README.md

 ## Purpose

 The purpose of this project is to maximize the yield of electrorefining in a two-electrode electrochemical cell.
 This is typically a very straightforward process, but difficulties arise when there are many impurities in the system with similar standard apparent reduction potentials ($E^{0^\prime}$), sometimes referred to as formal potentials.
 By performing linear sweep amperometry throughout the process, the maximum operating potential can be found and applied.
-Using an automatic DC power suppy, this entire process, which can take upwards of 36 hours, can be automated to maximize yield while minimizing the need of user intervention.
+Using an automatic DC power supply, this entire process, which can take upwards of 36 hours, can be automated to maximize yield while minimizing the need of user intervention.

 ## Background